 “Who would want you?”

 Part 4 – And the Damage It Has Done (My Rape Story)

 That question rang in my ears.
 Its poison snaked its way through my veins.
 It choked me up.
 And opened the floodgates.
-I spent the entire course, that our Christian Studies teacher dedicated to ‘sex ed’, non-stop crying.
+I had spent the entire course our Christian Studies teacher decided to call ‘sex ed’ with non-stop crying.

 I simply cried the entire hour.
 And I cried during lunch, and I cried when I went home.